 About Rep. Mary Dye

 Mary Dye has lived in the 9th District most of her life, where she operates a 3,000-acre wheat farm with her husband, Roger.
-They also tend to 3,000 sheep on the farm.
 The Dyes pride themselves on creativity and innovation in agronomic practices and advancing new technologies that improve efficiencies and cost savings for the agricultural community.

 Rep. Dye serves as the ranking member on the House Environment and Energy Committee where significant and consequential economic policy has been considered.
 From the Clean Energy Transformation Act, the Climate Commitment Act and Move Ahead Washington, our state has sought to establish leadership in the nation’s move to transform our economic system.
 By monetizing carbon emissions and increasing the cost of energy, the new climate laws intend to reduce demand for petroleum while funding projects not directly related to climate impacts.
 Urban majorities support utilizing the wealth and capacity of our energy and manufacturing sector to transform to a petroleum free economy by 2050.

 However, Dye believes the consequences of inflating the cost of energy will result in no real solutions.
 In contrast, Dye has produced a viable alternative along with a menu of practical environmental solutions to the consequences of urban densification, what Dye refers to as Deep Urbanization.
 The way our urban dwellers experience climate is directly related to the more obvious problems with the built space on large landscapes where the function of the natural ecosystems is severely interrupted.